 Provides funds to alleviate the causes and conditions of poverty in communities throughout the United States.

-This program is a health care coverage program that reimburses for services to instruct, train, & support individuals who have mental retardation or related conditions.
+This program is a health care coverage program that reimburses for services to instruct, train, and support individuals who are Intellectually Developmentally Disabled or I/DD.